Martfed/conjugate_french/README.md

 ## Usage

-After installation run:
+Run to view all the tenses of the verb:

-    $ conjugate_french verbe [verb you want to conjugate in its infinitive form]
+    $ conjugate_french conjugate verb:[verb you want to conjugate in its infinitive form]

 output:
 ```